Great Privilege: Background

 First page of the Great Privilege.

 As Charles the Bold died unexpectedly on 5 January 1477, during the battle of Nancy, his daughter Mary of Burgundy became Duchess of Burgundy at the age of nineteen.
-At the time, her marriage to Maximilian I had not yet been solemnized, so she faced alone the daunting task of defending the lands of the duchy to which she had succeeded against the various rulers of neighbouring countries.
+At the time, her marriage to Archduke Maximilian had not yet been solemnized, so she faced alone the daunting task of defending the lands of the duchy to which she had succeeded against the various rulers of neighbouring countries.
 Mary's position was weak.
 Louis XI of France had taken Burgundy and Franche Comté and had also invaded Artois and Picardy following the death of Mary's father Charles the Bold.
 Among her own citizens there was great discontent, which did not make Mary's situation any easier.
 The Duchy of Guelders and the Principality of Liège had already declared independence.
 On 3 February 1477, an urgent meeting of the States General was therefore convened.
 It appeared that the States were prepared to recognise and support Mary of Burgundy as their sovereign with financial resources, but only with the granting of various concessions.

 The Great Privilege granted by Mary met a large part of the demands and complaints of the States.
 These came down to dissatisfaction with the centralised administration of the Burgundian Netherlands.
 The power of the central government thus had to be curtailed, by a series of provisions, while the power of the individual provinces would be concomitantly increased.
 After the enactment of the Grand Privilege the authority of Mary seemed restored.
 It appeared that during her trip through all the States of the Netherlands that each principality itself still had considerable needs.
 These individual needs were also met by Mary and became known as the land privileges.